 Metro stop: Olympic Sport Centre and Olympic Forest Park

-An unexpected find, one might not associate finding a host of modern art on a visit to Beijing.
-Fact is, there is an entire area dedicated to it.
-The 798 Art District hosts an impressive art community, from traditional galleries to controversial and wacky sculptures to my absolute favourite – street art.
-We even found a bunch of giant Santa statues!
+One might not associate finding a host of modern art on a visit to Beijing, but there is an entire area dedicated to it.
+The 798 Art District is an unexpected find – an area wholly dedicated to visual arts, hosting an impressive art community, from traditional to controversial galleries to wacky sculptures and street art.

-Most of the art is housed in a former East German electronics factory, making the setting even more artistic and funky.
-You could spend days here depending on your love of art, but maps are available in most galleries for easy navigation with limited time.
+Most art is housed in a former East German electronics factory, making the setting more artistically edgy.
+You could spend days here interacting, marvelling and being inspired by the creations depending on your love of art – maps are available in most galleries for easy navigation with limited time.

 Metro stop: Sanyuanqiao